naparuba/tanuki-www/content/pages/docs/guides/dns-cache.md

 # DNS Caching

-One of the main interfaces to Consul is DNS.
-Using DNS is a simple way integrate Consul into an existing infrastructure without any high-touch integration.
+One of the main interfaces to XXX is DNS.
+Using DNS is a simple way integrate XXX into an existing infrastructure without any high-touch integration.

-By default, Consul serves all DNS results with a 0 TTL value.
+By default, XXX serves all DNS results with a 0 TTL value.
 This prevents any caching.
 The advantage of this is that each DNS lookup is always re-evaluated and the most timely information is served.
 However this adds a latency hit for each lookup and can potentially exhaust the query throughput of a cluster.

-For this reason, Consul provides a number of tuning parameters that can be used to customize how DNS queries are handled.
+For this reason, XXX provides a number of tuning parameters that can be used to customize how DNS queries are handled.

 ## Stale Reads